Jellyfin: Web Browser vs. Native App Energy Consumption Comparison

 Program under test

 We will be comparing the energy usage of Jellyfin, a free open-source media server that is used for managing and streaming a media library.
-In this experiment, we compare the energy consumption of streaming a small piece of a movie using the web browser interface versus the Jellyfin native application.
+In this experiment, we compare the energy consumption of streaming a small piece of a movie using the web browser interface versus the Jellyfin client native application.
 By measuring the energy consumption of these two approaches, we aim to identify which method is more energy-efficient and under which circumstances.

 Video codecs